Ginger Molloy

-Ginger Molloy (born 25 December 1937) is a former New Zealand Grand Prix motorcycle road racer.
+William Garth "Ginger" Molloy (25 December 1937 – 16 September 2026) was a New Zealand Grand Prix motorcycle racer.
 He competed from 1965 to 1970 in the Grand Prix world championship.

+Biography

 Growing up in Huntly, Molloy played rugby league for Huntly United alongside fellow future motorcycle champion Hugh Anderson.
 Molloy represented New Zealand schoolboys in rugby league before travelling to Europe in 1963.

-Riding a Bultaco, he won his only world championship race in the 250cc class at the 1966 250cc Ulster Grand Prix.
+Riding a Bultaco, Molley won his only world championship race in the 250cc class at the 1966 250cc Ulster Grand Prix.
 His best season was in 1970 when he rode a Kawasaki H1R to a second-place finish behind Giacomo Agostini in the 500cc world championship.
 New Zealand road racers had a string of second placings in the premier class – Molloy in 1970, Keith Turner in 1971 and Kim Newcombe in 1973.

+Molloy died on 16 September 2026, at the age of 88.

 Grand Prix motorcycle racing results

 Points system from 1950 to 1968: